Parity violating gravitational waves at the end of inflation: Conclusion

 \section{Conclusion}

-In this work we have calculated the gravitational wave spectrum produced from the "axionlike" interaction between the inflaton and an $U(1)$ gauge field, in the linear regime during inflation and reheating.
-Main results are presented in figure \ref{fig:spectrumGWS}.
+In this work we have calculated the gravitational wave spectrum produced from the ``axion-like'' interaction between the inflaton and an $U(1)$ gauge field, in the linear regime during inflation and reheating.
+Main results are presented in Fig. \ref{fig:spectrumGWS}.